chizzydavid/udacity_cicd_project3/README.md

 8. **configure-infrastructure**: Goal is to run ansible in the container and tell let ansible ssh into the EC2 instances that you defined in the inventory.txt file.

 9. **run-migration**: The container runs the database migration after configuring the .env file.
-The goal is to get the environment settings that are stored in CircleCI interface and get them into the .env file of the candidate EC2 instance application folder.
-After it is in the .env file, Ansible needs to make the environment variables available to th
+The goal is to get the environment settings that are stored in CircleCI interface and get them into the .env file of the migration container.
+After the .env file is in the container's file system, Ansible needs to make the values in the .env file, environment variables within the EC2 instance.
+After that, Ansible starts the backend executables.

 10. **deploy-frontend**: Container that moves frontend files to S3 bucket that will serve our green candidate website for deployment.

 11. **deploy-backend**: Container that moves the final backend files to the EC2 instance that will serve as our green candidate for deployment.

-12. **Smoke Test**:
+12. **Smoke Test**: The goal is to check that the candidate application is on the internet and that you can connect to it.

+13. **CloudFront Update**: Promote the candidate application replacement.
+Replace the blue candidate (aka. the application version currently running as the production application) with green candidate (updated application that just went through the CICD process).

+14. **Clean up**:

 ### Saving Information in CircleCI